 Are you planning after COVID-19?
 Here are some of the reasons for you to also trek chimpanzees as part of your experience in Uganda.

-For travelers interested and planning to go for Chimpanzee trekking in Uganda after the corona virus, there are many health guidelines and recommendations that have been set by World Health organization, Ministry of health, and Uganda wildlife Authority.
+For travellers interested and planning to go for Chimpanzee trekking in Uganda after the coronavirus, there are many health guidelines and recommendations that have been set by World Health Organization, Ministry of health, and Uganda wildlife Authority.

 Make sure you travel with your Certificate of COVID-19 free that you will be able to present at the Airport and park headquarters.
 On your visit to see the chimpanzees in Uganda, We request you to abide with the following Chimpanzee Trekking Rules (as set out in the printed leaflet by the Uganda Wildlife Authority ‘Chimpanzee Rules’).